Making America Great Again

 President Donald J. Trump Proclaims May 12, 2017, as Military Spouse Day.

 President Donald J. Trump Proclaims April 30 through May 6, 2017, as National Charter Schools Week.

-President Trump Signs Executive Order to Improve the Department of Veterans Affairs and Whistleblower Protection
+President Trump signed an executive order to improve the Department of Veterans Affairs and Whistleblower Protection.

 Presidential Executive Order on Enforcing Statutory Prohibitions on Federal Control of Education.